rackerlabs/support-how-to/content/how-to/cloud-load-balancers/load-balancing-internal-ips-in-the-same-region/index.md

 All Cloud Servers automatically receive three IP addresses when they are
 created:

 - A version 4 **IP Address** that provides public access to your server from anywhere on the Internet.
 - A version 6 **IP Address** that also provides public access to your from anywhere on the Internet.
 - An internal **Rackspace Network** (ServiceNet) IP address that enables you to access the server from other Cloud Servers or Cloud Load Balancers over the internal Rackspace Network.

-The following screenshot shows the three IP address in the **Server Details** section for a server named "Zippy" in the
+The following screenshot shows the three IP addresses in the **Networks and Security Groups** section in the
 [Cloud Control Panel](https://login.rackspace.com):

 {{<image alt="Server Details" src="IPs.png" title="Server Details">}}